acquire-project/acquire-driver-zarr/README.md

 The first two dimensions should represent the width and height of the frame, respectively.
-The `array_size_px` for these dimensions should match the width and height of the frame, and the `kind` field should be `DimensionType_Spatial`.
+The `array_size_px` for these dimensions should match the width and height of the frame, and the `kind` field should be `DimensionType_Space`.
 The rest of the dimensions should match the order of acquisition.

 You can configure chunking and sharding for each dimension by setting the `chunk_size_px` and `shard_size_chunks` fields, respectively.

-There are helper functions that can be used to initialize and configure the storage dimensions, given a pointer to a `StorageProperties` or `StorageDimension` struct:
+There are helper functions that can be used to initialize, copy, and destroy the storage dimensions, given a pointer to a `StorageDimension` struct:

 ```c
 /// @brief Initialize the Dimension struct in `out`.